Warburgia stuhlmannii

-Warburgia stuhlmannii is a species of plant in the family Canellaceae.
+Warburgia stuhlmannii is a species of flowering plant in the family Canellaceae.
 The genus is named after Dr Otto Warburg, botanist and lecturer in Berlin. and the species after Franz Stuhlmann, also a renowned botanist who directed the Amani Research Institute and its botanical garden in German East Africa.
 It is a rare, small, evergreen tree, reaching heights from 12 to 24 metres, and has glossy leaves.
-It is found in the coastal woodlands and forests of Kenya and Tanzania and is threatened by habitat loss.
+It is found in the coastal woodlands and forests of southeastern Kenya and northeastern Tanzania and is threatened by habitat loss.
 It is known as mkaa in Swahili.